AmishaSinghRathod/Data/README.md

 Distinct : The SELECT DISTINCT statement is used to return only distinct (different) values.
 Ouery : SELECT Country FROM Customers;

+Where : The WHERE clause is used to filter records.
+Query : SELECT * FROM Customers
+WHERE Country='Mexico';

+SQL AND, OR and NOT : The WHERE clause can be combined with AND, OR, and NOT operators.
+Query : SELECT * FROM Customers
+WHERE Country='Germany' AND (City='Berlin' OR City='München');